snuq/VSEQF/Readme.md

    Ripple mode will move all sequences after the grabbed sequence the same amount.
    Ripple-Pop will allow you to move a sequence above and out of a line, automatically closing the gap left behind.
 This will only operate when one sequence is grabbed.

+* Grab Multiple With Right-Click Drag

+   Option to change the behavior of the right click drag to grab, the previous selected sequences will be added to the grab before it is activated.
+   This can be enabled in the Quick Functions Settings menu.

 * Edge Grab Improvements

    When an edge is moved into another sequence, the selected sequence will be moved up a channel to allow the edge to be moved.